 - Must have a basic understanding of network technology (e.g., routers, switches, IP addressing, LAN technology)

 To be credentialed as a CSEIP, you must meet the minimum requirements, complete an application, attend the three-day program and pass the written and practice certification exams.

 Fees for CSEIP Training and Certification Program

-The CSEIP program cost per person is $2,495.
-Smart Card Alliance members cost is $1,995 (-20% discount).
-Government Rate (-28% discount, applies to government employees only, excluding commercially contracted employees working for government agencies) – $1,795; and includes:
+The CSEIP program cost per person is $2,495 for non-members.
+Smart Card Alliance members cost is $1,995 (-20% discount), and the Government rate is $1,795; (-28% discount for government employees only, excluding commercially contracted employees working for government agencies).
+All fees include: